 WHEREAS, the Miscellaneous Purposes Act of February 25, 1920 (43 USC § 521) (1920 Act) provides the authority for the Secretary of the Interior to enter into contracts to supply water from any irrigation project system for purposes other than irrigation, which provides greater flexibility in how and where the SVP Project Water may be used; and

-WHEREAS, on XXXXXXXXX, XX, 2025, various parties entered into Contract No. 25-WC-40-XXX with Reclamation (1920 Act Contract) to allow Project Water to be converted to miscellaneous purposes consistent with the terms of the 1920 Act ContractWhile the 1920 Act Contract allows for the potential change in use of the entire Project Water supply from Irrigation to Miscellaneous Purposes, Project Water can only be used for Miscellaneous Purposes after an approved Third-Party Contract has been executed; and
+WHEREAS, on September, 18, 2025, various parties entered into Contract No. 25-WC-40-1015 with Reclamation (1920 Act Contract) to allow Project Water to be converted to miscellaneous purposes consistent with the terms of the 1920 Act Contract.
+While the 1920 Act Contract allows for the potential change in use of the entire Project Water supply from Irrigation to Miscellaneous Purposes, Project Water can only be used for Miscellaneous Purposes after an approved Third-Party Contract has been executed; and

-WHEREAS, the SVP Shareholder desires [to use, for Miscellaneous Purposes, all or a portion of the Project Water to which such SVP Shareholder is entitled, [to transfer all or a portion of the Project Water to which such SVP Shareholder is entitled for continued Irrigation use within the service area of another Canal Company,] in the manner described in Exhibit B attached hereto; and
+WHEREAS, the SVP Water User desires [to use, for Miscellaneous Purposes, all or a portion of the Project Water to which such SVP Water User is entitled,] [to transfer all or a portion of the Project Water to which such SVP Water User is entitled for continued Irrigation use within the service area of another Canal Company,] in the manner described in Exhibit B attached hereto; and

-WHEREAS, the parties hereto desire to enter into this Third-Party Contract to provide for the delivery, use, and payment for a portion of the Project Water for purposes other than irrigation, consistent with the requirements of the 1920 Act; and
+[WHEREAS, the parties hereto desire to enter into this Third-Party Contract to be able to use a portion of the Project Water for purposes other than irrigation, consistent with the requirements of the 1920 Act; and]

 NOW THEREFORE, in consideration of the mutual and dependent covenants herein contained, the parties agree as follows: